 Develop a plan to rotate the participant groups through the four stations.
 You may have to have eight stations (two for each symbol) if you have large numbers of participants.

-Learning Experience: Easter Candle Learning Stations
+Activity

-[spoken text] Use these or similar words to introduce this learning experience:
+1. Use these or similar words to introduce this learning experience:

 Each year at the Easter Vigil liturgy, we prepare and light our Easter candle.
 We light the Easter candle during the Easter season and outside of the Easter season when we have baptisms and funerals.
 The Easter candle is the most prominent candle in the church and it is filled with rich symbolism.
 During this learning experience, we will explore the four primary symbols on the Easter candle: the color white, the cross, the Alpha and Omega, and the five wounds of Christ.
 Each table group will explore one symbol in detail, and then move to another station to explore the next symbol.
 Each person will receive a handout with a drawing of the Easter candle on it.
 Feel free to take notes on this paper as you learn about each symbol.

-Pass out the Easter Candle Symbols handout and a Bible to each participant.
+2. Pass out the Easter Candle Symbols handout and a Bible to each participant.